The Twilight Zone Tower of Terror: Development

 In the late 1980s, a second phase of development was being designed for Disneyland Paris (then known as Euro Disney).
 Included was a free-fall type ride in Frontierland that was to be named Geyser Mountain.
 It would have been part roller coaster and part free-fall ride that shot guests up a vertical shaft.
 The plan was scrapped, but was picked up by Disney's Hollywood Studios (then named Disney-MGM Studios) as part of a massive expansion to their U.S. park.
 Several attractions had already been proposed, including "Dick Tracy's Crimestoppers", which would be later made into Indiana Jones Adventure at Disneyland.
 Still needing a major "E-ticket" attraction, the idea of a drop-shaft ride came up and was chosen.
 There had been several proposed ideas for haunted attractions, including a ride based on Stephen King's novels, a Vincent Price ghost tour, a Mel Brooks-narrated ride, a real hotel, an awards show honoring classic movie monsters starring Godzilla hosted by Eddie Murphy and Elvira, and a whodunit murder mystery, but none progressed into development.

 Walt Disney Imagineering eventually took inspiration from Rod Serling's anthology stories featured in The Twilight Zone, as a foundation for the attraction's original story.
 Imagineers mused that the attraction would be able to take guests into the Fifth Dimension that Serling always described as unlocking in every episode of the series.
 With the project in firm development, Disney licensed the rights to use the Twilight Zone intellectual property from CBS.
 The Imagineering team settled on a 1930s-era Hollywood hotel with a Twilight Zone theme, but a new ride system had to be built, which would allow both more capacity inside the ride and make the drop fast.
-Otis Elevator Company created the vertical ride system, and Eaton-Kenway a ride vehicle that could drive itself horizontally.
+Otis Elevator Company was tasked to create the vertical ride system, while Eaton-Kenway developed a ride vehicle that could drive itself horizontally.
 Joe Dante directed the ride's preshow film.